amirhnajafiz/graphhub/app/docs/System Security/6_policies.md

 - File descriptors
 - Some cookies in web applications

+### In Linux

+To handle capabilities, you can use `libcap` tools.
+To install them, you can use `libcap2-bin` or `libcap`.

+After installing it, you can setcap or drop them, or view them using following commands:

+- managing capabilities for a binary: `sudo setcap cap_dac+ep /path/to/bin`
+- drop capabilities: `sudo capsh --drop=cap_dac_override -- -c "command"`
+- check capabilities of a process: `cat /proc/<pid>/status | grep Cap`

 ### Implementation drawbacks

 They are more difficult to implement than ACLs.
 They are also difficult to manage, therefore, capabilities in their purest form are not widely used in OSes.